Why Traffic and Attention Are Not Turning Into Sales

 Why attention does not automatically produce action

 Most marketing systems are built to create and capture attention.
-They are less disciplined about what happens after attention arrives.
+They are less disciplined about what happens after attention spreads.
 The gap opens when someone moves from noticing to deciding, and the campaign promise has to become something they can understand, verify, and act on.

 Diagnostic